Winter Animals Shadow Matching for Preschoolers

 • Learn how to read and write.

-• Understand and interpretate the world around them.
+• Understand and interpret the world around them.

 Winter Shadow Matching

-This FREE Winter Shadow Matching activity looks simple, but it will help your children develop their visual discrimination.
-It requires very little prep time and it allows you to use it in different ways, depending on your children’s skills level.
+This FREE Winter Shadow Matching activity looks simple but will help your children develop visual discrimination.
+It requires very little prep time and can be used in different ways, depending on your children’s skill level.

-This printable comes with three mats with 5, 4, and 3 shadow squares respectively, 12 animals shadow squares, 12 animal picture squares, 12 animal word squares, and three mats without squares.
+This printable comes with three mats with 5, 4, and 3 shadow squares, respectively: 12 animal shadow squares, 12 animal picture squares, 12 animal word squares, and three mats without squares.

 Winter Shadow Matching Mat